microsoft/microcode/docs/faq.md

 ## How do I add support for my robot?

 If your robot is not [listed](./robots-supported), follow the [instructions](./robots-supported#new-robot) to get it added to the list.

+## Can I help?

+Yes!
+MicroCode is open source at https://github.com/microsoft/microcode.